MarcGilabert/RFM_Analysis_Sales_Data/README.md

 ### Overview

- Analyzing sales revenue to creating a customer segmentation analysis using the RFM technique with SQL Server aand later make a visualization with Tableau
+ Analyzing sales revenue to creating a customer segmentation analysis using the RFM technique in order to distinguish loyal customers, slwwp customers for example  with SQL Server aand later make a visualization with Tableau